 The concept of blockchain sharding could encourage more users to participate in different networks.
 It can help in running Ethereum from a personal smartphone or laptop, thereby allowing more people to participate.
-As a result, sharded Ethereum could have more clients running operations seamlessly on the platform.
+As a result, shared Ethereum could have more clients running operations seamlessly on the platform.
 Subsequently, sharding also contributes unique advantages for increasing security through decentralization.

 More decentralization of the network ensures lower vulnerabilities for attacks.
 The reduced hardware requirements enable an easier process for running clients on your own without depending on any intermediary services.
 In addition, users can consider the operations of multiple clients, which could offer a vital boost for security and network health by reducing the points of failure.

 Want to learn the basic and advanced concepts of Ethereum?
 Enroll now in Ethereum Development Fundamentals Course

 Ethereum Sharding Roadmap

 One of the key questions regarding sharding in Ethereum points to its availability.
 As of now, one should believe that sharding will become life in 2023, according to the claims of Ethereum itself.
 On the other hand, plans for sharding have been evolving continuously to adapt to scaling approaches with more efficiency.